 (2) Figures are based on estimates of the special equalization ratio which are revised annually.
-These figures are derived from official City Council Tax Resolutions adopted with respect to the 2014 fiscal year.
+These figures are derived from official City Council Tax Resolutions adopted with respect to the 2015 fiscal year.
 These figures differ from the assessed and full valuation of taxable real estate reported in the CAFR, which excludes veterans' property subject to tax for school purposes and is based on estimates of the special equalization ratio which are not revised annually.

 demolition, alterations or changes in taxable status and is subject to limited adjustment to reflect market value changes among the four classes.
 Class share adjustments are limited to a 5% maximum increase per year.
 Maximum class increases below 5% must be, and typically are, approved by the State legislature.
-Fiscal year 2014 tax rates were set on June 28, 2013 and reflect a 5% limitation on the market value adjustment for 2013.
-The class tax rates were amended and restated on November 14, 2013 to limit the market value adjustment to 1.0%.
-The average tax rate for fiscal year 2014 was maintained at \$12.28 per \$100 of assessed value.
+Fiscal year 2015 tax rates were set on June 25, 2014 and reflect a 5% limitation on the market value adjustment for 2014.
+The average tax rate for fiscal year 2015 was maintained at \$12.28 per \$100 of assessed value.

 City real estate tax revenues may be reduced in future fiscal years as a result of tax refund claims asserting overvaluation, inequality of assessment and illegality.
 The State Office annually certifies various class ratios and class equalization rates relating to the four classes of real property in the City.
 "Class ratios" are determined for each class by the State Office by calculating the ratio of assessed value to market value.
 Various proceedings challenging assessments of real property for real estate tax purposes are pending.
-For further information regarding the City's potential exposure in certain of these proceedings, see "Section IX: Other Information-Litigation-Taxes" and "Appendix B-Financial Statements-Note D.5."
+For further information regarding the City's potential exposure in certain of these proceedings, see "Section IX: Other Information-Litigation-Taxes" and "Appendix B-Financial Statements-Notes to Financial Statements-Note D.5."